Best Carry-on luggage 2026: 11 Compared (10 Sources)

 Default recommendation

-→ For 2026, split the default: the July Carry On With CaseSafe (~$495) if budget allows and the user cares about tracking, otherwise the Travelpro Platinum Elite 21" (~$391) remains the safest, no-drama pick — Wirecutter's top softside for 5+ consecutive years and endorsed again by Outdoor Gear Lab in November 2025. [src1, src2, src3, src9]
+→ For 2026, the July Carry On With CaseSafe (~$325) is now the strongest default — at ~$65 less than the Travelpro Platinum Elite it pairs hardshell protection with built-in tracking.
+If you prefer softside organization or a no-drama classic, the Travelpro Platinum Elite 21" (~$390) remains the safest pick — Wirecutter's top softside for 5+ consecutive years and endorsed again by Outdoor Gear Lab in November 2025. [src1, src2, src3, src9]

 Key Market Trends (2026)